AAL test region project focused on the urban centres of Graz, Leibnitz and Deutschlandsberg

 Supportive technologies are only one aspect.
 Care and support through established social structures (friends and family) and formal care structures is the most essential factor.
 It is not the aim of RegionAAL to reduce personal contacts by replacing them with technology.
 On the contrary, the aim of RegionAAL is to develop and implement technologies, which not only support personal contacts but enable them to be strengthened by allowing time and resources to be diverted to other aspects of care and interaction.
 AAL-technologies can potentially contribute to a reduction of the burden among informal care givers, among whom women are disproportionally represented, and thus here too contribute to a longer stay in familiar surroundings.

-The project RegionAAL is partially funded by the benefit programme of the Austrian Research Promotion Agency (FFG) and the Austrian Ministry for Transport, Innovation and technology (bmvit).
+The project RegionAAL is partially funded by the benefit programme of the Austrian Research Promotion Agency (FFG) and the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (bmk).